luker983/nsa-codebreaker-2019/task5/README.md

 ![Masq](images/masq.png)

 If we tried to log in right now, the app would send a token request with the credentials `aden--vhost-10@terrortime.app:0m9wCBDpSrjOIl`.
 Aden's ID with Jason's secret.
 This will fail, so how do we get it to succeed?
 The magic of BurpSuite.
-Burp can search a request for a certain expression and replace it automatically with whatever we want using the Match and Replace functionality.
+Burp can search a request for a certain expression and replace it automagically with whatever we want using the Match and Replace functionality.
 We want to replace the `Authorization` header with the correct base64 encoded credentials of Jason: `amFzb24tLXZob3N0LTEwQHRlcnJvcnRpbWUuYXBwOjBtOXdDQkRwU3JqT0ls`.

 ![MaR](images/mar.png)